The Simple Website Myth

 Here are the most common features lawyers expect from a "simple website" and why they're not as simple as they appear.

 No website today should be created without integration into a Content Management System (CMS) for easy editing.
 This is a must-have feature.
 It's like the difference between writing on a typewriter vs computer.
-A firm may want the site to be on a popular and open-source CMS like WordPress, which is what we use, or they may be enticed to use a proprietary CMS from another website developer they end up using.
-Either way, this adds a layer of complexity because now there is a piece of software, a database and possibly specific website hosting requirements in the mix.
+A firm may want the site to be on a popular and open-source CMS like WordPress, which is what we use, or they may be enticed to use a proprietary CMS from another website developer.
+Either way, this adds a layer of complexity because now there is a piece of software, a database, user logins and possibly specific website hosting requirements in the mix.

-CMS software also needs ongoing maintenance to address security threats and changes in technology.
+CMS software, like any software, also requires ongoing maintenance to address security threats and changes in technology.
 Finally, there is licensing and ownership to consider.
-A firm may own the website design, artwork and content, but if it doesn't own or have license to the CMS, that could present a problem down the road.
-CMS ownership issues with companies like FindLaw and LexisNexis are a huge reason for our website rescue service.
+A firm may own the website design, artwork and content, but if it doesn't own or have license to the CMS, that will be a problem should the firm want to change hosts or to another website company.

 The hardest part to responsive design is planning for all of the ways the website will change as the screen size changes.
 This requires imaginative design and advanced programming skills.
 Otherwise, someone's head will be hidden behind a menu button, a graphic may flow off the screen or the fonts may be unreadable.